domiwk/MaaSim/README.md

 The differents folders contain :

 	Data Generation : - The file "prepareData" computes one time processes that have to be done before computing the indicators(might take long time to run)
-			  - The file "gisviz.py" is the file that computes the indicators value from the shapefiles following the Rigo Liveabilty Index() .
+			  - The file "gisviz.py" is the file that computes the indicators value from the shapefiles following the Rigo Liveabilty Index(LEEFBAAROMETER 2.0) .
 It takes long time to run.
 			  - Shapefiles with data needed for the computations